Darrion Caldwell: 2008-09

 As a junior, he compiled 38 wins and a lone loss that was an injury default, putting on one of the most outstanding seasons in the history of the program.
 In the post-season, he won his third ACC championship and entered the NCAA's as the third seed.
 At the tournament, he opened up with two wins over unranked opponents (one of them would go on to become a UFC fighter, Desmond Green) and two more victories over seeded opponents (all four matches with bonus points) to make it to the finale, where he faced the returning Dan Hodge Trophy winner Brent Metcalf.
 He would end up easily beating Metcalf 11–6 in one of the most iconic matches in NCAA Division I history to claim the championship and earn the Outstanding Wrestler award.

 2009-11

 Caldwell was forced to redshirt his next season due to a shoulder injury and came back as a senior in 2010–11.
-He compiled 15 wins and a lone loss and became a four-time Conference champion before the shoulder injury resurged during his second match at the NCAA's (where he was the top-seed).
-This forced him to end his collegiate career as an NCAA champion and four-time ACC champion with a record of 109–13.
+He compiled 15 wins and a lone loss and became a four-time Conference champion, before the shoulder injury resurged during his second match at the NCAA's (where he was the top-seed), forcing him to end his collegiate career.
+He finished his NC State collegiate career as an NCAA champion and four-time ACC champion, with a record of 109–13.